Dodgers vs. Padres Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Juan Soto and others are available when the Los Angeles Dodgers visit the San Diego Padres at PETCO Park on Saturday (at 8:40 PM ET).
+Player prop bet options for Freddie Freeman, Juan Soto and others are listed when the Los Angeles Dodgers visit the San Diego Padres at PETCO Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!